 Created by John Darby and Bob Charles, the course at the Millbrook Resort opened in 1992, seven years before its co-designer, the 1963 Open Champion, was knighted.

 Located near the former gold mining town of Arrowtown, in the shadow of the Remarkables mountain range, Millbrook engaged the former Kiwi professional, Greg Turner and his associate, Scott Macpherson – who worked on the two acclaimed Fairmont St Andrews courses in Fife, Scotland (Kittocks & Torrance) – to extend the course to a 27-hole layout and to revamp four holes on the original back nine.

-Millbrook’s original front nine is now called the Remarkables (named after the mountain range and ski resort to the south).
-The original back nine is now called the Arrow (named after the nearest town, Arrowtown) and the new nine is named Coronet, after the mountain and ski resort to the northwest, Coronet Peak.
+Millbrook’s original front nine (Remarkables) was named after the mountain range and ski resort to the south.
+The original back nine (Arrow) was named after the nearest town, Arrowtown, and the new nine was named Coronet, after the mountain and ski resort to the northwest, Coronet Peak.
 The new Coronet nine was constructed to the west of the existing resort and the project was completed in 2009, allowing three different 18-hole configurations to be played.

-The new Coronet nine is widely considered to be the best of the three loops at Millbrook, but there’s little to split the Remarkables and Arrow nines.
-However, the Turner Macpherson renovations to holes on the Arrow layout, and the fact that the New Zealand Open is staged across the Arrow and Coronet nines, suggest which two of the trio form the premier 18-hole configuration.
+Since its inception in 2009, the Coronet nine has been regarded as the best of Millbrook's three loops.
+There’s little to split the Remarkables and Arrow nines, however, the Turner Macpherson renovations to holes on the Arrow layout, and the fact that the New Zealand Open is staged across the Arrow and Coronet nines, suggest which two of the trio form the premier 18-hole configuration.
+But for how long?

 The resort now boasts 27 holes of championship golf, with the possibility of another 9 holes in the planning stages.

 The original course was designed by Kiwi golfing legend Bob Charles in conjunction with John Darby, and opened for play in 1992.